Fetz/reads/subscriptions.md

 ## Ratings

-- 🌑 Haven't read yet
+- 🌑 Not using yet
-- 🌘 🌗 🌖 Reading progress
+- 🌘 🌗 🌖 Trying
-- 🌕 Finished reading, liked it
+- 🌕 Liked it
 - 🌝 **Wouldn't recommend**
 - 🌟 **Loved it**